-As cybersecurity professionals, we’re well aware of the importance of securing passwords.
-The truth is, passwords are still the go-to method for authentication across the majority of platforms and services, which makes cracking them a high-value skill for penetration testers and red team members.
-In this article, we’ll delve deep into password cracking techniques, the tools available to get the job done, and best practices to follow.
-Buckle up and let’s get started!
+As cybersecurity professionals, we know the importance of securing passwords.
+The truth is that passwords are still the go-to method for authentication across most platforms and services, making cracking them a high-value skill for penetration testers and red team members.
+In this article, we’ll delve deep into password-cracking techniques, the tools available to do the job, and the best practices to follow.
+Buckle up, and let’s get started!

 Introduction to Password Cracking

-Password cracking is the process of recovering passwords from data that has been stored or transmitted by a computer system.
+Password cracking is the process of recovering passwords from data stored or transmitted by a computer system.
 This is usually achieved by systematically guessing, decrypting, or manipulating the password or its hash until the correct combination is found.

 Types of Password Attacks

-There are several different types of password attacks, each with its own unique approach and varying levels of effectiveness depending on the circumstances.
+There are several types of password attacks, each with its unique approach and varying levels of effectiveness depending on the circumstances.
 Some of the most common password attack techniques include:

 • Dictionary attacks